ERA 2025 Employer Compliance Guide: The 182-Day Rule

 5-month review window opens.
 ProbationWatch fires alert.

-Conduct formal ACAS-style review.
-Seal to Legal Ledger.
+Conduct formal Acas-style review.
+Seal to Evidence Ledger.

 Final decision: Pass, Extend, or Exit.
 Document decision.